Danny McGuire: England

 In 2008, McGuire was named along with seven Leeds Rhinos' teammates, in England's and former Leeds Rhinos Head Coach Tony Smith's 24-man squad for the 2008 Rugby League World Cup.

 He played from the interchange bench as England came from behind to scrape past Papua New Guinea.
 The final score was 32–22, in the opening game of the tournament.

 England then lost 52–4, to host nation and tournament favourites, Australia.

 McGuire was left out of the squad for England's final group game, where they surrendered a 24-12 half-time lead to lose 36–24 to New Zealand.

 McGuire started his first game of the tournament against New Zealand in the semi-final.
 It also proved to be his last as despite scoring two tries, McGuire could not prevent England losing 32-22 and being eliminated.

 Coaching career

+Hull Kingston Rovers

-It was revealed on 20 May 2019, that following McGuire's retirement as a player, subsequently commencing in 2020's Super League XXV that Danny would be taking on the role of Head of Recruitment at Hull Kingston Rovers.
-In the 2021 season, he joined the coaching staff as an assistant to Tony Smith.
+On 20 May 2019, it was revealed that, following McGuire's retirement as a player, he would take on the role of Head of Recruitment at Hull Kingston Rovers from 2020's Super League XXV.
+In November 2020, Hull KR announced that he would join the coaching staff as an assistant to Tony Smith from the 2021 season.

 In July 2022, McGuire became interim head coach following the departure of Smith.
+During this period, he led Hull KR to five wins from ten games.

+Following the arrival of Willie Peters as head coach for 2023, McGuire resumed his previous position of assistant head coach, having recently signed a contract extension until the end of 2025.

+In October 2023, McGuire departed Hull KR to "enable Willie Peters to create his own coaching team".

+Castleford Tigers

+On 17 October 2023, the Castleford Tigers announced the appointment of McGuire as assistant coach on a two-year deal, working under new head coach Craig Lingard.
+The team finished the 2024 season in 10th place.
+In October 2024, new chairman Martin Jepson completed a takeover of the club and Lingard was dismissed after one season at the helm.
+With McGuire remaining in post, he quickly emerged as the leading candidate to step into the role.

+On 25 October 2024, Castleford confirmed that McGuire would be appointed as their new head coach on a three-year contract, marking his first permanent head coaching role.